SharkFace447/fantasy-stocks/README.md

 stock tickers must be REAL and in all caps (i.e. APPL, GOOG, GME, etc.)

+Trade stocks with friends!
+(Each player gets 3 trades)

 -------------------------------------------------

 Feel free to modify or run off of your own server if you want